 When Harold was age seven, his father passed away of stomach cancer.
-Harold remained at home with his mother in Maple Summit.
+The boy remained at home with his mother in Maple Summit.
+He never married.

 During the Great Depression, Harold enrolled in a CCC (Civilian Conservation Corps) Camp.
 He also found employment as a dishwasher at the popular Francis Restaurant in Uniontown, the county seat of Fayette County.

 Harold's census enumeration records have not yet been located for 1930, despite an extensive search effort on Ancestry.com.